LordCrablord/light-the-spyre/README.md

 # light-the-spyre v1.0
 This is my unity 2d platformer project.
-It aint much, but its an honest work The goal is to light all spires on the map
+The goal is to light all spires on the map

 Click Light the Spyre.exe to start playing